lightward/mechanic-tasks/docs/capture-order-payment-upon-fulfillment/README.md

 ## Documentation

-Short and simple. :) Upon the fulfillment of an authorized order, this task attempts to capture payment for that order.
+Upon the fulfillment of an authorized or partially paid order, this task attempts to capture all open authorized payments for that order.
+(Multiple authorizations can exist on edited orders or with post-purchase upsells.)

 For expected results, be sure to enable "Manually capture payment for orders" in Shopify, [using this guide](https://help.shopify.com/en/manual/payments/payment-authorization#set-up-manual-capture-of-credit-card-payments).

-Please note: This task will *only* capture payment for orders that have the financial status "authorized".
-You are responsible for ensuring that fulfillment occurs within the order payment's authorization period.
+__Please note__: You are responsible for ensuring that fulfillment occurs within the order payment's authorization period.

 ## Installing this task